Jim Cornette: Major League Wrestling (2019)

 Cornette debuted for Major League Wrestling (MLW) as a color commentator for the March 2, 2019 event Intimidation Games in Chicago, Illinois.
 He then returned to the commentary desk for their April 2019 events, Rise of the Renegades and Battle Riot II.
 From the start, he would also work unofficially in an agent-like role for the company.
 This included coaching younger talent on their television presentation and promos.
 In March he confirmed he is not signed exclusively to the company, but is open to continually working with them.
 After immediately being uncertain of his future with them, Cornette continued to do commentary for them, working Fury Road in June and their following event in July.
 It was reported that following that show he was not signed on for any further shows, as Tony Schiavone had finished his sports commitments and returned to the MLW commentary table.

-Cornette announced on the December 13, 2019 episode of his Experience podcast that he was officially retired from announcing/commentary.
+Cornette announced on the December 13, 2019 episode of his Experience podcast that he was retired from announcing/commentary.

+Podcasting career

+Cornette currently hosts two podcasts, The Jim Cornette Experience and Jim Cornette's Drive-Thru, along with co-host Brian Last.
+In early April 2020, Cornette's YouTube channel exceeded 100,000 subscribers, earning him a Silver Play Button.
+Both shows were among the most listened to wrestling podcasts in 2021, 2022, 2023, 2024 and 2025, with co-host Last going so far as to say the podcasts were "the biggest thing in wrestling."